 Concert Choir is a large vocal ensemble consisting of students in grades 10-12.
+Most literature performed will be in four-part SATB harmony.
 Students will study a variety of choral literature and styles while learning proper signing techniques and developing choral musicianship.
 Concert Choir is a full year course that meets every day for 40 minutes.
-Four mandatory concerts are given yearly.
-Students have extra-curricular opportunities frequently available including small groups, the Pops concert, and NYSSMA participation.
-Students receive an H/P/F grade and one fine art credit upon successful completion.
+Three to four mandatory concerts are given yearly.
+Students have a few extra-curricular opportunities frequently available including small groups, the Pops concert, and NYSSMA participation.
+Students receive a P/F grade and one fine art credit upon successful completion.

-Voice Class (H015) Prerequisite: NONE
+Voice Class 1 (H015)

 Voice Class is a course where students will learn the basics of vocal techniques and sound production.

 Students will learn individual songs and develop listening skills by observing other singers and assessing specific vocal techniques.
 Assessments come directly from the state guidelines and the NYSSMA manual.
 Class is structured for group and individual work, often being assessed by peers.
 The teacher will work with students in a group setting and one-on-one.
-No prior musical knowledge is necessary; however, students will be required to sing individually and in groups.
+No prior musical knowledge is necessary; however students will be required to sing individually and in groups.